Here are three points of business golf that will ensure your rounds are effective.

 Make the Follow-UP

-The biggest prize a business golfer has from playing an effective round of business golf with someone over a non-golfer, who uses other means of connecting with business people, is the privilege to making a follow up call.
-When it comes time for a potential client to choice between what email to read or phone call to return, the decision they make will be to respond to the person they played golf with more so than the person they spent an hour in a coffee shop with.
+The biggest prize a business golfer has from playing an effective round of business golf with someone over a non-golfer, who uses other means of connecting with business people, is the privilege of making a follow-up call.
+When it comes time for a potential client to choose between what email to read or phone call to return, the decision they make will be to respond to the person they played golf with more so than the person they spent an hour in a coffee shop with.

 If the round of business golf was played correctly the prospective client will be twice as likely to want to chat with you again which draws you closer to doing business with them than if other means of making a business connection was used.